 Please note that having a red skin after using a toner is a major red flag.
 The facial skin layer is very thin and your nerves and blood vessels are closer to the face than other skin parts.

-Red skin or face is not a sign that your skincare is “working.”
+Red skin or burning face is not a sign your skincare is “working.”

 How Do You Apply Toner to Avoid Burning?